vivechanchanny/terraform-aws/README.md

 In this Proof of Concept (PoC), we'll showcase how Terraform can be used to:

-Provision a VPC with multiple subnets across different availability zones.
+Provision of a VPC with multiple subnets across different availability zones.
 Deploy EC2 instances with custom configurations, including instance types, AMIs, and security groups.
 Create application load balancers (ALBs) and attach them to EC2 instances.
 Manage networking configurations, including route tables, internet gateways, and NAT gateways.